This post contains affiliate links*

 The Zen Clipper is available from Amazon with free shipping for Prime members.

-*Affiliate Link Disclosure: The Conscious Cat is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to products on Amazon and affiliated sites.
+*Affiliate Link Disclosure: The Conscious Cat is an affiliate partner of Pet PPI and a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to products on Amazon and affiliated sites.
 This means that if you decide to purchase through any of our links, we get a small commission.
 We only spread the word about products and services we’ve either used or would use ourselves.

 FTC Disclosure: I received this product for review at no charge.
 I also received a fee to feature this product.
 Receiving the free product and the fee did not influence my review.
 All reviews on The Conscious Cat will always reflect my honest and unbiased opinion.
 Or, as the case may be, Allegra and Ruby’s honest and unbiased opinion.